aaronbloomfield/ics/hws/hw-buffer.md

 #### Reference platform

 This program must run on the Cyber Range account.
 You are welcome to develop it on your own machine, but make sure it works there before you submit it.
 And if it isn't working on your machine, try it on the Cyber Range to see if that allows it to work.
+See the [Rootkits assignment](hw-rootkits-tabbed.html) for how to sign into the Virginia Cyber Range, if you have not already done so in previous assignments.
+You should use the same Linux environment from the last assignment.
+For tips on getting data in and out of the Cyber Range, see [here](https://kb.virginiacyberrange.org/features/copy-paste-upload-download.html).

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

-- Mon, 11/13: updated the code to read in address.txt at the end of the 'buffer address' section

 ### Platform